Roofing

 Pros:

-- Most dimensional shingles are rated for 110-130 mph, which makes them suitable for use in high wind and storm prone areas
+• Most dimensional shingles are rated for 110-130 mph.
+Suitable for use in high wind and storm-prone areas

 Cons: